vaidikcode/Kubeedge_UT_cov_plan/readme.md

 #### **2. Edge Package (`edge/`)**
 - **Coverage**: **56.96%**
 - **Focus Areas**: Optimize integration tests, focus on high-impact modules.

+1. I have not made a very detailed report on this as there is no matrix testing approximations but i have mentioned the test logic.
+This was all beacuse it is not worth the effort because this needs to be discussed with the maintainers first on what to cover here.

 #### **3. Keadm Package (`keadm/`)**
 - **Coverage**: **22.58%**